emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

       secret: <APP2_CLIENT_SECRET>
 ```

-This will configure Ambassador Pro to require authentication from requests to `http://domain1.example.com` and `http://domain2.example.com`.
-Ambassador Pro will then create a separate SSO token for each domain.
+This will tell Ambassador Pro to configure separate access tenants for `http://domain1.example.com` and `http://domain2.example.com`.
+After a subsequent login to either domain, Ambassador Pro will create a separate SSO token for just that domain.

 ## Test Authentication
 After applying Ambassador Pro and the `tenants.yaml` file, Ambassador Pro should be configured to authenticate with your IDP.